oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Notice the different ports in use on the target.

-Visualize the port the ingress controller is running on :
+Find the external IP address the ingress controller is running on :

--  `kubectl get service -n default`
+-  `kubectl get service -n ingress-nginx`

 ```
 NAME                                          TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE